0

 There are a million different kinds of massage therapists.
 We work in spas and hospitals and do home visits.
 We wear jeans and scrubs and button-down shirts.
 We work with athletes, new moms, construction workers, babies, people with cancer, people with anxiety, and people who just think massage therapy feels great.
 But every single one of these massage therapists has one thing in common: they were all beginners once.
 And being a beginner can be scary as heck.
 Even if you’re also feeling well-trained and excited!

 If you’re a student and preparing to start your new career in massage therapy, congrats!
-Allow me to offer you a little graduation gift: some solid massage therapist tips and tricks that every new therapist should know before striking out on their own.
+Allow me to offer you a little graduation gift: some solid massage therapist tips and tricks that every new massage therapist should know before striking out on their own.

 jojoba for massage therapy